 The pharmacy had a dispensary which was separated from the waiting area by a medicines counter to allow for the preparation of prescriptions in private.
-Boxes of stock were stored on the floor in the dispensary which may increase the risk of trip hazards to staff.
-The inspector gave advice about this.
+Some assembled prescriptions were stored on the floor in the dispensary with boxes of stock which may represent a trip hazard to staff.
+The pharmacy team reported that they were in the process of changing the way that assembled prescriptions waiting to be collected were stored on the dispensary shelf.

 There was a sink available in the dispensary with hot and cold running water with sanitiser to allow for hand washing.
 Medicines were stored on the shelves in a generic and alphabetical manner.
 The consultation room was well soundproofed and patient confidential information was not accessible to the public.
-The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.